 Surgical treatment of stable vitiligo

 Experimentally some centres are using surgical techniques to treat stable vitiligo and segmental vitiligo.
-Small sites can be treated using topical or local anaesthetic injections, but if large areas are treated, general anesthetic is necessary.
+Small sites can be treated using topical or local anaesthetic injections, but if large areas are treated, general anaesthetic is necessary.

-In non-cultured melanocyte-keratinocyte cell transplantion, the donor epidermis is separated from the dermis.
+In non-cultured melanocyte-keratinocyte cell transplantation, the donor epidermis is separated from the dermis.
 Epidermal pieces are made into a cell suspension.
 The suspension is applied to the wounded vitiligo site and covered with a dressing.
 This method can be used on any site and large areas can be treated.
 However pain and risk of infection becomes greater when areas more than 250 sq cm are treated.

 In punch grafting, tiny punches of normal skin are taken from a pigmented donor site and placed into the vitiligo skin.
 Cosmetic results are not as good as with cell transplantation, because scarring and cobblestone appearance may occur.